logo

 RELATED(table[column])

-If your data model has relationships between multiple tables, you will most likely run into scenarios where you want to reference a column from a different table.
-RELATED will fetch a value from a related table into the current one based on the relationship.
+When your data model has relationships between tables, RELATED fetches a value from a related table into the current one based on the defined relationship.
+Essential for multi-table data models.

 • Enrich fact tables with dimension data